core-wg/oscore/draft-ietf-core-object-security.md

 ## Secure Access to Sensor

-This example targets the scenario in Section 3.1 of {{I-D.hartke-core-e2e-security-reqs}}.
-The example illustrates a client requesting the alarm status from a server.
+This example targets the scenario in Section 3.1 of {{I-D.hartke-core-e2e-security-reqs}} and illustrates a client requesting the alarm status from a server.

 ~~~~~~~~~~~
 Client  Proxy  Server